 - 1. From the main menu on the left side of the page, select Bridge.
 The Bridge folder expands. - 2.
 From the Bridge folder, select the Spanning Tree folder.
 The Spanning Tree folder expands. - 3.
-From the Spanning Tree folder, select the MSTP folder.
-The MSTP folder expands. - 4.
-From the MSTP folder, select MSTP VLAN Mapping.
-The MSTP VLAN Mapping Page is displayed.
-See Figure 27.
+From the Spanning Tree folder, select MST Settings.
+The MST Settings Page is displayed.
+See Figure 32.